 What it Means to Journal vs. Write in a Diary

-Although the two terms are similar, there’s one big difference between a journal and a diary: A diary is a place where you keep written records of your day-to-day life.
+Although the two terms are similar, there’s one big difference between a journal and a diary: A diary is a place where you keep a daily record of your life.
 A journal, on the other hand, has a more expansive definition and a handful of different techniques around it.
-These include bullet journaling (the type of journaling Silk + Sonder is based on), dream journaling, travel journaling, reflective journaling, and many more.
+These include bullet journaling (the type of journaling Silk + Sonder is based on), dream journaling, travel journaling, reflective journaling, gardening journaling, and many more.

 So, how can you decide which technique is right for you?
 And should you keep a journal and a diary?
 We broke it down—here’s everything you need to know.

 Which is Better: A Journal or a Diary?

 When it comes to choosing to write in a journal or diary, one method is not better than the other.
 If a diary that lets you chronicle your day-to-day life is calling your name, great!
 If you prefer a more out-of-the-box kind of writing that meets a specific set of needs, journaling might be a better fit for you.

 A diary might be right for you if...